-- 8.1 There are MTFS proposals relating to this area of Service of £69,000 in 2019/20 and a further indicative £369,000 in 2020/21 This is in addition to other historic financial cutbacks to the area of Service over recent years that have reduced levels of provision in some cases and overall resilience across the Service. - 8.2 The proposals are intended to ensure that the savings included in the MTFS can be met by securing additional income from users paying the increased charges and/or more significantly by encouraging the self-management of facilities under community asset transfer and reducing the overall maintenance and management costs to the Council.
-The charges users would be expected to pay compared to current fees is shown in Appendix E. - 8.3 In order to achieve the full level of saving currently proposed in the MTFS it will also be necessary to review and consider a rationalisation of children's play areas throughout the County Borough and/or transfer equipped play areas to Town and Community Councils, and discussions are already progressing at the instigation of Bridgend Town Council, Coity Higher and Laleston Community Councils. - 8.4 The current grant arrangements paid to bowling clubs as part of their selfmanagement arrangements would also need to be discontinued and the current bowls green maintenance arrangements included in leases re-assessed.
+- 8.1 There are MTFS proposals relating to this area of Service of £69,000 in 2019-20 and a further indicative £369,000 in 2020-21.
+This is in addition to other historic financial cutbacks in the area of service over recent years that have reduced levels of provision in some cases and overall resilience across the service. - 8.2 The proposals are intended to ensure that the savings included in the MTFS can be met by securing additional income from users paying the increased hire fee charges and/or more significantly by encouraging the self-management of facilities under CAT and reducing the overall maintenance and management costs to the Council.
+The increased fee charges users would be expected to pay compared to current fees is shown in Appendix E. - 8.3 In order to achieve the full level of saving currently proposed in the MTFS it will also be necessary to review and consider a rationalisation of children's play areas throughout the County Borough and/or to transfer equipped play areas to Town and Community Councils, and with discussions already progressing at the instigation of Bridgend Town Council, Coity Higher and Laleston Community Councils. - 8.4 The current grant arrangements paid to bowling clubs as part of their selfmanagement arrangements would also need to be discontinued and the current bowls green maintenance arrangements included in existing leases to be reassessed.

-9. Recommendation
+9. Recommendations